anypackage/anypackage/README.md

 ## Privacy Policy

-AnyPackage does not gather any user data.
+This program will not transfer any information to other networked systems unless specifically requested by the user or the person installing or operating it.

 ## Code Signing Policy